cyberc00z/rd8/content/blog/new-beginnings/same.md

 ---
 title: Being The Same
 date: "2020-11-30"
-description: Connecting the world is a moral slogan of anxiety companies founders.
+description: Connecting the world is a moral slogan of anxiety providing founders.
 2020 is a Online year.This typo was written in mid September of 2019.
 ---